kimnewzealand/Git-Resources/GitWorkflow.md

 ## Collaberative workflow

-If you want to propose a change to someone else's repository,`anotherrepo`, then first fork the repo in GitHub.
+1. If you want to propose a change to someone else's repository,`anotherrepo`, then first fork the repo in GitHub.

 This creates a copy of the repo `anotherrepo` in your GitHub account.

-Go to Git Bash and clone the repo `anotherrepo`.
+2. Go to Git Bash and clone the repo `anotherrepo`.

-1. In the command line, go to your root folder, or browse in explorer right click "Git Bash here" on the folder.
-2. Make a clone copy of the `anotherrepo` repo.
+Make a clone copy of the `anotherrepo` repo.
 The clone command will create a new directory named after the project with a copy of the files and will also will create  a new subdirectory named .git and a remote called origin.

 ```
 -- Making a copy of the repository
 $ git clone anotherrepo
 ```

-Next follow the basic steps above to make changes and push to `anotherrepo`.
+3. Next follow the basic steps above to make changes and push to `anotherrepo`.
 Ensure you change to the `anotherrepo` folder in Git Bash.

-Go to GitHub and the forked `anotherrepo` on your GitHub and create a new pull request.
+4. Go to GitHub and the forked `anotherrepo` on your GitHub and create a new pull request.

 ## Centralised workflow